 Yeah, that is why I wish he would do another Die Hard and redeem the series again.
 I remember when I heard they were making the fifth one and I was excited but I felt they rushed it way too quick.
 It had some cool action but definitely my least favorite in the series.

-Mother of Movies and Series Reviews from Moreton Bay, Queensland on July 22, 2017:
+Movie Whisperer from Moreton Bay, Queensland on July 22, 2017:

 I dunno Ryan, the most recent installment of Die Hard was getting up there with the B class train.
 Full of catch phrases peppered too much through a not so great script.
 I agree its a shame though, the first few were amazing.